Can a Keto Diet Help Your IBS? | A Dietitian Explains.

 - Is that extreme of a diet needed to get similar symptom relief?

-- Was it the removal of FODMAP’s through the low FODMAP diet that resulted in symptom control, and NOT the fact that it was a very low carbohydrate diet?
+- Did the study ACTUALLY measure what we think it measured: Was the removal of FODMAP’s (fermentable carbs) through that resulted in symptom control, and NOT the fact that it was a very low carbohydrate diet?

 - What is the diet missing when we cut out these carbs, and how does it affect gut health long term?